marcelbeumer/react-blueprint/README.md

 Enable [debug](https://www.npmjs.com/package/debug) output by executing `localStorage.debug = '*'` and reloading the page.
 See the [debug documentation](https://www.npmjs.com/package/debug#browser-support) for more information.

 Expose useful debugging objects by setting a global variable name: `localStarage.expose = '__'`.
 This will expose to `window.__`.

+## Electron development

+- Development
+  - `npm electron-dev-server` to serve web content
+  - `npm electron-dev` to start the app
+- Production:
+  - `npm run electron-build` to build web content
+  - `npm electron` to start the app